nbicocchi/learn-microservices/modules/software-architectures/slides/2 - Introduction to microservices.md

 Why a microservices architecture?

-* **Agility**.
+* **Development**.
 Microservices enable better maintainability in complex, large, and highly-scalable systems by letting you create applications based on many independently deployable services that each have granular and autonomous lifecycles.
   * **Maintainability**: Smaller services are easier to maintain and update.
   * **Independent Deployment**: Services can be deployed independently, minimizing downtime.
   * **Team Autonomy**: Teams can operate independently, fostering innovation.